sivaramsk/cloud-platform/README.md

 Launch the cluster:
 * `terraform init` - If you are running terraform for the first time
 * `terraform apply`

+Add access details to kubectl: (use the output of terraform apply command to fill resource-group-name and cluster-name) az aks get-credentials --resource-group <resource-group-name> --name <cluster-name>

 Destroy the cluster:
 * `terraform destroy`